geoffreyvanwyk/phel-lang.org/content/documentation/data-structures.md

 ## Structs

-A Struct is a special kind of Map.
+A struct is a special kind of map.
 It only supports a predefined number of keys and is associated to a global name.
-The Struct not only defines itself but also a predicate function.
+The struct not only defines itself but also a predicate function.

 ```phel
 (defstruct my-struct [a b c]) # Defines the struct